Original Issuance Date: February 7, 1975

 - The dubious consequences of planning efforts which deliberately diminish the importance of individual choice in our society, while highlighting market planning, needs to be observed.
 The best evidence is that uncoerced freedom of choice by individuals is a better guide to planning effective and efficient institutional services than heavily centralized planning of the choices people ought to make.
 In the former approach, some people may make unwise choices but the aggregate consequence will be that institutions will serve most people well.
 In the latter approach, mistaken judgments generate a coerced lack of wisdom for many people.

 - General saturation of the job market in a specified profession may not speak at all to the affirmative action goals of society, the UW System, and its institutions.
 Care must be exercised that general scarcity of employment opportunities in occupations requiring high levels of entry preparation not be allowed to obscure the opportunities which are and should be available to members of racial and ethnic minority groups and women.
 Factors such as gender, race, and ethnicity are beginning to influence short and long range job market projections and the need for educational support to fill needs projected on this basis.
 Universities should and do develop a capability for rapid implementation of short-term training to meet short-term marketplace needs.
-In the University of Wisconsin System, this capability is one of the missions of University Extension which uses the established resource base of the system to plan and undertake cooperatively with Universities and Centers, the short-term tasks of continuing education or public service in response to urgent public need.
+In the University of Wisconsin System, this capability is one of the missions of our extension services which uses the established resource base of the system to plan and undertake the short-term tasks of continuing education or public service in response to urgent public need.
 However, the universities themselves do not and should not plan academic programs in the basic disciplines, or for entry into professions, on this basis.
 To do so would be to abandon the use of internal definition of the nature of higher learning, and to abandon the criterion of quality as a distinguishing characteristic of higher education.

 II.
 Current University Practice in Using Placement and Job Market Information